US loans

 Your funds will be converted to £GBP on receipt and currency conversion costs will apply.
 The actual amount for each disbursement will vary, as it will depend on the exchange rate on the date the funds are received.

-Disbursements should be made into a UK Bank Account where possible.
-We advise you to open a UK Bank Account as soon as possible before the anticipated disbursement dates.
-Advice on opening a student bank account can be found on our website.
+Disbursements should be made into a UK bank account where possible.
+We advise you to open a UK bank account as soon as possible before the anticipated disbursement dates.
+Read our advice on opening a student bank account.

 You will be notified by email of your right to cancel or amend the amount of the disbursement generally three weeks before each disbursement is due to be paid to you.
 If you wish to make any changes to your federal loan, you must notify us by the deadline specified in the email.
 If you notify us after that date that you don't need all the money after we have requested the funds from the US Treasury, you will need to return the excess funds as a repayment on your loan.